FBI releases photos of person of interest in Charlie Kirk's killing on a Utah university campus

 “I can tell you this was a targeted event,” said Robert Bohls, the top FBI agent in Salt Lake City.

 Trump, who was joined by Democrats in condemning the violence, said he would award Kirk the Presidential Medal of Freedom, the highest civilian honor in the U.S., while Vice President JD Vance and his wife, Usha, arrived Thursday afternoon in Salt Lake City to visit with Kirk’s family.
-Vance posted a remembrance on X chronicling their friendship, dating back to initial messages in 2017, through Vance’s Senate run and ultimately praying after hearing of the shooting.
+Vance posted a remembrance on X chronicling their friendship, dating back to initial messages in 2017, through Vance’s Senate run and the 2024 election.

 “So much of the success we’ve had in this administration traces directly to Charlie’s ability to organize and convene,” Vance wrote.
 “He didn’t just help us win in 2024, he helped us staff the entire government.”

-Kirk’s casket was to be flown aboard Air Force Two from Utah to Arizona, where his his nonprofit political youth organization, Turning Point USA, is based.
+Kirk’s casket was flown aboard Air Force Two from Utah to Phoenix, where his nonprofit political youth organization, Turning Point USA, is based.
 Trump told reporters he plans to attend Kirk's funeral.
 Details have not been announced.

 Kirk was taking questions about gun violence

-Kirk was a conservative firebrand and provocateur who became a powerful political force among young Republicans and was a fixture on college campuses, where he invited sometimes-vehement debate on social issues.
+Kirk was a conservative provocateur who became a powerful political force among young Republicans and was a fixture on college campuses, where he invited sometimes-vehement debate on social issues.

 He was shot while attending one such event Wednesday, a debate hosted by Turning Point at the Sorensen Center on campus in what was billed as the first stop on Kirk's “American Comeback Tour.”